cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/office-365-exchange-online-data-deletion.md

 search.appverid:
 - MET150
 ms.collection: Strat_O365_Enterprise
-description: "Summary: How soft and hard data deletions are handled within Exchange Online."
+description: "How soft and hard data deletions are handled within Exchange Online."
 ---

-# Exchange Online Data Deletion
+# Exchange Online Data Deletion in Office 365
 Within Exchange Online, there are two kinds of deletions: soft deletions and hard deletions.
 This applies to both mailboxes and items within a mailbox.

 ## Soft-Deleted and Hard-Deleted Mailboxes